atk4/data/docs/conditions.md

 $key can be Model field name, Field object or Expression object
 $operator can be one of the supported operators >, <, >=, <=, !=, in, not in, like, not like, regexp, not regexp
-$value can be Field object, Expression object, array (interpreted as 'any of the values') or other scalar value
+$value can be Field object, Expression object or any scalar value

 If $value is omitted as argument then $operator is considered as $value and '=' is used as operator